AgentExpt: Automating AI Experiment Design with LLM-based Resource Retrieval Agent: Method

-We aim to recommend experimentally suitable baselines and datasets for a target research idea, rather than merely retrieving items with high topical similarity.
-Most prior approaches~\cite{DataFinder,DataHunter,farber2021datahunter,beltagy2019scibert,qayyum2025textual,goyal2024symtax,gu2022local} represent each candidate only from a first–person perspective (its self–description in the introducing paper or repository card).
-Such views often diverge from how the community actually positions and uses the candidate, omitting crucial third–person signals from citation and usage contexts.
-In addition, baseline and dataset recommendation are typically treated independently, whereas in real workflows the two are tightly coupled: when selecting datasets we routinely consider those that co–occur with plausible baselines (and vice versa), reflecting a strong baseline–dataset synergy.

-Motivated by these observations~\cite{shen2014collective}, we propose a two–stage recommendation framework. \textbf{(1) Collective Perception–Augmented Retrieval.} We represent each candidate by concatenating its self–description with collective perception, and finetune an embedding model on these representations to improve recall of components. \textbf{(2) Reasoning–Augmented Reranking.} We extract paper-baseline–paper-dataset(paper-dataset–paper-baseline) interaction chains from the literature and train a language model to generate reasoning chains over these interactions to rerank the shortlist.
+We design two modules for dataset and baseline recommendation.
+(1) \textit{Collective perception-augmented retrieval}: We represent each candidate by concatenating its self-description with collective perception, and finetune an embedding model on these representations to improve recall of components.
+(2) \textit{Reasoning-Augmented Reranking}: We extract paper-baseline–paper-dataset (paper-dataset–paper-baseline) interaction chains from the literature and train a language model to generate reasoning chains over these interactions to rerank the shortlist.